official-inquiries/official-inquiries.com/uk-parliament-iraq-inquiry/text/vol-1-section-3-2.md

 503

-3.2 | Development of UK strategy and options, January to April 2002 – “axis of evil” to Crawford633.
-Mr Blair’s subsequent statement to the House of Commons focused on the discussions with President Bush on the crisis in the Middle East.
+633. Mr Blair’s subsequent statement to the House of Commons focused on the discussions with President Bush on the crisis in the Middle East.

 634. On Iraq, Mr Blair reiterated his statements that decisions would be